 Qualities of a Good Substance Abuse Counselor

-Being able to withstand the emotional burden of substance abuse counseling isn’t the only quality you need.
+Withstanding the emotional burden of substance abuse counseling isn’t the only quality you need.

 Any good counselor needs to be able to listen patiently to their patients.
 They should take the time to think and speak constructively in response to their patients.

 This requires a lot of compassion and empathy.
-Addiction can sometimes feel like a foreign land for some people and reasoning doesn’t always work.
+Addiction can sometimes feel like a foreign land for some people, and reasoning doesn’t always work.

 Finally, anyone becoming a counselor should be aware that this isn’t your standard nine to five job.
 You don’t always clock off when you leave the office at the end of the day.